runwayNULL/404_altitude_not_found/README.md

 # 404 altitude not found
 Where curiosity takes flight.
-## ✈️ Inspiration
-I was inspired by the magic of flight itself.
-Many people believe that aviation is either **too complicated** or **too mundane**.
-I wanted to close that gap by demonstrating how engineering, physics, and human resiliency all play a part in flying.

-A 17-hour ultra-long-haul is, after all, more than just sitting in a cabin; it's a dynamic combination of safety, fuel management, and rotations:

-$$
-\text{Safety Margin} = \frac{\text{Fuel Load}}{\text{Consumption Rate}} - \text{Diversion Distance}
-$$

-I'm trying to convey those tales in a magical way with this project.

----

-## ✨ What it does
-**404 altitude not found** is a blog with an aviation theme that combines interactive elements with narrative.
-Visitors get to experience aviation in addition to reading:

-- 📖 Explore stories about aviation, including hidden crew compartments, historical tragedies, and cutting-edge inventions.
-- 🎮 Test knowledge with mini quizzes.
-- 🛫 Tap playful airplane-shaped UI elements to unlock random aviation fun facts.
-- 🌗 Switch between **day and night modes**, giving the impression that you’re flying from dawn into the night.
-- 📱 Explore on any device thanks to a responsive layout built with **Flexbox + Grid + hamburger menu**.
-- ✈ Enjoy subtle **flying plane animations** that set the mood as soon as you arrive.

----

-# 404 Altitude Not Found ✈️

 ## Inspiration
 I was inspired by the magic of flight itself.